How to keep your dog warm, fit and healthy in winter

 Here’s our guide on how to keep your dog warm on your winter walks.

 Can dogs get colds?

-Canine influenza is quite rare, and only a few cases have been identified in the UK.
-Just like us, dogs can catch various respiratory infections and the changes in temperature in winter can contribute.
+However, canine influenza is quite rare and only a few cases have been identified in the UK.

 Invest in a winter dog coat

 Dog coats aren’t just about your dog looking good.
 They’re actually essential for some breeds to keep warm in the winter.
 Small breeds or short-haired dogs don’t have long enough coats or enough body heat to naturally stay warm.
 Puppies and older dogs can also find it hard to control their body temperature.

 Whether it’s a waterproof dog coat, or a cosy jumper, it’s sure to help keep your dog warm.
 Why not have a few coats on hand so you can alternate between them for walks.
 To work out what size coat your dog will need, measure them from the base of their neck to the base of their tail.